-Pushback on Wayfair Sales Tax Changes
+Navigating Pushback: Challenges and Concerns Surrounding Wayfair Sales Tax Changes

 When the Supreme Court rolled back Quill and allowed states to collect sales tax from out-of-state remote sellers, plenty of people were happy.
-Main Street brick and mortar shops figured they’d get back some of the traffic they’d lost to e-commerce.
+Main Street brick-and-mortar shops figured they’d get back some of the traffic they’d lost to e-commerce.
 States dreamed of billions in new revenue.
 Communities hoped for re-energized downtowns

 But no one should be surprised that there has been some pushback.
 Most experts are expecting to see lots of court cases before everything settles down.
 The first big objection isn’t going to the courts, though.
 It’s a grass-roots movement among small businesses in Colorado, and the state of Colorado has decided to delay their sales tax changes till at least May of 2019 to cope with it.

 Colorado is a good choice for a test case.
-Taxes are already complicated in Colorado, because there are at least 638 separate jurisdictions in Colorado.
+Taxes are already complicated in Colorado because there are at least 638 separate jurisdictions in Colorado.
 “Home rule” allows cities to set their own rates.
 They can also set their own rules.
 A jeweler in Longmont pointed out to Fox News that the small mountain town of Crested Butte charges $100 to register to remit sales tax.
 He says he rarely gets orders from Crested Butte, so he could get an order for a $50.00 pair of earrings and pay $102.50 for the privilege.
 He figures he’ll just refuse to sell to Crested Butte.

 Small business owners complained to legislators about the cost of bookkeeping to adjust to the changes.
 Switching from three tax codes to thirty, as a Denver paint company expects to, will drive her costs up into “undue burden” territory.
 Many business owners complained that the software they use to calculate taxes is based on zip codes — that doesn’t work well anywhere, but it absolutely can’t cope with Colorado’s freewheeling system.
 Business owners were predicting that they would move their shops out of state, or shut them down completely.

-In-state companies suffering?
+Are in-state companies suffering?

 Officials have pointed out that Colorado businesses aren’t affected by the Wayfair ruling.
 They should already be registered and collecting sales tax in other towns in Colorado.
 Like consumer use tax, that rule hasn’t been enforced before.
 Now home-rule cities are getting giddy at the prospect of collecting more sales tax, and they’re insisting that in-state e-commerce companies must pay up.